blaufish/padding-oracle-demo/README.md

 * https://www.youtube.com/watch?v=B7UzYaTSeq8
 * https://www.slideshare.net/blaufish/padding-oracle-opkoko2011

-Sadly, the source code could not be found anywhere today.
+Sadly, the source code from 2011 could not be found anywhere today.
 So I rewrote it, largely based on OCR:s from the youtube screenshots.

 The code was largely inspired by articles by: